jasongrimes/fretboardfoundation/README.md

 there's a bug in Chrome on Mac that prevents the pagination from rendering properly, but it works when using Safari or Firefox.)

-Save the PDF file to your local system as `Fretboard Foundation v2.pdf` (replace `v2` with the current version/edition number).
+Save the PDF file to your local system as `Fretboard-Foundation-v2.pdf` (replace `v2` with the current version/edition number).

 ## Tag a new release in GitHub